 1. Head north of the border

-5. Bear down in Southern California
+5. Go south to Southern California

-If you’re 4 years of age and younger or, conversely 80 years of age or older, ski or snowboard for free.
-Into terrain parks?
-Bear Mountain and Snow Summit terrain parks have a combination of 193 features.
+Southern California’s Big Bear Mountain and Snow Summit are celebrating Presidents’ Day Weekend from Feb.
+18-21 with extended ski and snowboard hours and more.
+Both areas have longer daytime hours, while night sessions are from 3-8:30 p.m. at Snow Summit.
+If you’re 4 years of age and younger or 80 years of age and older, you can ski or snowboard for free.
+And for those who like to kick it in terrain parks, Bear Mountain and Snow Summit’s terrain parks have a combination of 193 features.

 Don’t forget about snow tubing at Snow Summit’s Grizzly Ridge.
 This all adds up to a day of laughing at boredom.